Does drinking more alcohol shrink the brain, or does a smaller brain volume actually predispose individuals to drink more alcohol?

 Excessive alcohol consumption carries many risks, including heart and liver problems, a higher risk of cancer, and even brain damage.

-Research has suggested that there is an association between high alcohol intake and reduced white and gray matter in the brain.
+Research has suggested that there is an association between high alcohol intake and

 So far, most specialists have maintained that alcohol consumption leads to this decrease in brain volume, but could that conclusion be wrong?